paavonelimarkka/music-production-docs/instrument-music.md

 # Instrument music - mostly for heavy stuff

 List for good VSTs and other stuff.
-Mainly for metal music.
+Mainly for metal music (I play a lot of black and doom metal. also some dbeat punk).
 I try to keep this list minimal and to include just a couple tools per category to keep it simple.
 Also trying to lean more on easy hazzle-free downloads rather than heavy mailing-list+DRM shite, but some stuff are just too good...

 Open for pull requests, but keep in mind I have a shitty taste in music :--)